RemyRM/SRNotes/README.md

 # SRNotes
-SRNotes is a note *displaying* tool that does not require focus to scroll through them using user-defined shortcuts.
+SRNotes is a note *displaying* tool that does not require focus on the application to scroll through the text, using user-defined shortcuts.
-This comes in handy when you are playing a game that has no (proper) windowed support, or hijacks the mouse so that you can not move it outside of the game borders to scroll through your notes manually forcing the player to set up additional hardware just for note keeping.
+This comes is especially useful while playing games that has no (proper) windowed support, hijacks the mouse, or pauses when focus on the game is lost.
+Forcing the player to set up additional hardware just for note keeping.

 The tool can be customised to your needs through the `settings.ini` file to control:
 - The colours of the application